Have you ever heard of a Philippine real estate investment trust (REIT)? Here’s a guide on what they are and how they work.

 Investing in REITs is also an ideal way to diversify your portfolio to manage risks.
 REITs put your capital on a broader scope of income-generating assets and a combination of properties.

-REITs are obliged to be transparent as to disclosure of company information since they are PSE-listed companies.
+REITs need to be transparent as to disclosure of company information since they are PSE-listed companies.
 Hence, you can easily monitor their financial performance, share price, stock information, and investment strategy.

 7) Professional fund management

 When investing in REIT, an independent fund manager takes care of the investment strategies.
-Thus investors are assured that the capital they put in is professionally managed.
+Thus investors can make sure that the capital they put in is professionally managed.

 8) Easy to invest